48. Practice the Truth to Live Out a Human Likeness

 I used to think that by doing my duty, getting along with brothers and sisters, and not committing obvious sins, I was living out a human likeness.
 But I was judged and exposed over and over again by God’s words and I finally saw that having a human likeness isn’t just about external behavior.
 The key is to practice God’s words, let go of our own interests and hold to principles when something happens, uphold God’s work, and care for His will.

-After she left I felt really unsettled, so I said a silent prayer.
-Then these words of God came to mind: “The most fundamental and important components of one’s humanity are conscience and reason.
+After she left, I felt really unsettled, so I said a silent prayer.
+Then these words of God came to mind: “Conscience and reason should both be components of a person’s humanity.
+These are both most fundamental and most important.
 What kind of person is one who lacks conscience and does not have the reason of normal humanity?
 Generally speaking, he is a person who lacks humanity, a person of bad humanity.
 Let’s analyze this closely.
 How does this person manifest corrupt humanity such that people say he has no humanity?
 What characteristics do such people possess?
 What specific manifestations do they present?
 Such people are perfunctory in their actions and stand aloof from anything that does not concern them personally.
 They do not consider the interests of God’s house, nor do they show consideration for God’s will.
 They take on no burden of testifying for God or performing their duties, and they have no sense of responsibility. … There are even people who, upon seeing a problem in the performance of their duty, remain silent.
 They see that others are causing interruptions and disturbances, yet do nothing to stop them.
 They do not consider the interests of God’s house in the least, nor do they at all think about their own duties or responsibilities.
-They speak, act, stand out, put forth effort, and expend energy only for their own vanity, prestige, position, interests, and honor” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+They speak, act, stand out, put forth effort, and expend energy only for their own vanity, prestige, position, interests, and honor” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).
 God’s words revealed my exact state.
 I knew those places could be in danger and the people there could be arrested if they weren’t moved.
 But I was afraid the supervisor would say I was cowardly and lacked faith and she wouldn’t think as highly of me.
 I didn’t dare stick to the principles and uphold the church’s work.
 I knew the truth but didn’t practice it.
 I prayed to God, “Oh God!
 Reality has shown that I don’t practice the truth in my faith.
 I don’t uphold God’s work.
 I just think of my own prestige, status, and interests.
 I’m so selfish and despicable!
 God, please give me Your guidance.
 I wish to truly repent.”
 Then I remembered that Work Arrangements stipulates that we always have to be mindful of safety in our duty.
 With a safe environment, brothers and sisters can calmly do their duty, and the work of God’s house won’t easily be disrupted.
 After that, I shared my thoughts with some other people on the team, and they agreed with me that the other sites were in danger and should be moved.
 I decided I’d bring it up with the supervisor again when I saw her.
 I also prayed to God and asked Him for the courage to practice the truth.

 a.
 “Bend one’s elbow outward” is a Chinese idiom, which means a person is helping others at the expense of people close to that person, for example parents, children, relatives or siblings.